corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/persistence/http-named-query-api.md

 In the Corda 5 Developer Preview, the [Query API](query-api.md) is exposed as part of the HTTP-RPC Persistence API.
 It allows users to invoke named-queries via HTTP requests and receive results marshalled to JSON.

-You can invoke the HTTP Named Query API by sending an HTTP `POST` request to the `https://{host}:{port}/persistence/query` endpoint.
+Users can invoke the HTTP Named Query API by sending an HTTP `POST` request to the `https://{host}:{port}/persistence/query` endpoint.
 The request requires a body payload containing a `RpcNamedQueryRequest` and a `DurableStreamContext`.

 The native [HTTP-RPC Client](../../nodes/developing/http-rpc-client.md) `HttpRpcClient` can be used to instantiate a durable stream and poll for results.

-The API can also be manually invoked via a CURL request or the Swagger UI.
+The API can also be manually invoked via a `curl` request or using Swagger UI.

-To generate your own client capable of calling this API, see [Generating client code](../../../../rpc-and-node-interaction/docs/http-rpc/developer/generating-client/).
+To generate your own client capable of calling this API, see [generating client code](../../nodes/developing/generate-code/generate-code.md).

 ## What does the API do?

 The HTTP-RPC Named Query API creates a durable cursor object capable of polling for batches of results.

 Each poll will:
-- Execute a pre-defined named query with the given named parameters.
+* Execute a pre-defined named query with the given named parameters.
-- Execute additional post-processing to transform entities/results into JSON serializable objects.
+* Execute additional post-processing to transform entities/results into JSON serializable objects.
-- Return a batch of `RpcNamedQueryResponseItem`s containing the JSON results.
+* Return a batch of `RpcNamedQueryResponseItem`s containing the JSON results.

-## PersistenceRPCOps
+## `PersistenceRPCOps`

-The definition of the Persistence RPCOps is as follows:
+The definition of the `PersistenceRPCOps` is:

 ```kotlin
 @HttpRpcResource(